 In 2010, the County of San Diego Board of Supervisors adopted the Live Well San Diego vision of a region that is Building Better Health, Living Safely and Thriving.
-Live Well San Diego includes three parts:
+Live Well San Diego includes three components:

 Ensuring residents are protected from crime and abuse, neighborhoods are safe, and communities are resilient to disasters and emergencies

 Progress Through Partnerships

 Live Well San Diego involves everyone.
 Only through a collective effort can meaningful change be realized in a region as large and diverse as San Diego County.
 Partners include cities and governments; diverse businesses, including healthcare and technology; military and veterans organizations; schools; and community and faith-based organizations.
 Most importantly, Live Well San Diego is about empowering residents to take positive actions for their own health, safety and well-being.

 This community-based Live Well San Diego website includes resources for residents to get involved, best practice tools for organizations and recognized partners in every sector, and information about the Live Well San Diego Indicators, which measure the region’s collective progress.